Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 9. [Further Improvements](./9-further-improvements/)
 <!-- need to remove parenthesis for path in Hugo 0.88.1 for Windows-->

+{{% notice info %}}
+It is definitely built with love 💖.
+If you found it useful and were able to apply anything to your projects, do not hesitate to give it a star 🌟 [here](https://github.com/Definitely-not-AWS-Workshops/workshop-2-blog).
+{{% /notice %}}

 We welcome your suggestions or improvements!
 If you have any feedback while running this workshop, feel free to send us an email to [tu.lna07@gmail.com](mailto:tu.lna07@gmail.com).